faervan/bar-rs/README.md

 ```

 ## Configuration
-This term is a bit of a stretch here, currently the only configurable things are whether to show the battery module and the monitor.
+This term is a bit of a stretch here, currently the only configurable things are the enabled modules (and their order) and the monitor to use.

 On Linux, the config file should be `~/.config/bar-rs/bar-rs.ini`.
 If it isn't, read [this](https://docs.rs/directories/latest/directories/struct.ProjectDirs.html#method.config_local_dir) and then check the logs.
 The default config looks like this:
 ```
 [general]
 monitor=DP-1
-[enabled]
-batteries=false
+[modules]
+right=media, volume, cpu, memory left=hyprland.workspaces, hyprland.window
+center=time
 ```

+### Modules
+Currently, those modules are available:
+- `cpu`, which shows the current CPU usage
+- `memory`, which shows the current Memory usage
+- `time`, which shows the date and time
+- `volume`, which shows the current Audio volume as reported by `wpctl` (updated by `pactl`)
+- `media`, which shows the currently playing Media as reported by `playerctl`
+- `hyprland.window`, which shows the currently focused window
+- `hyprland.workspaces`, which shows the names of the currently open workspaces

 ## Logs
 are saved to `/tmp/bar-rs.log` and should only contain anything if there is an error.